 Granting of RPL and Credit Transfers in VET is established and maintained in accordance with:

-2. The VRQA Guidelines for VET Providers 2016.
+- VRQA Guidelines for VET Providers 2024

-3. Australian Qualifications Framework (AQF) Pathways Policy.
+- AQF Qualifications Pathways Policy.

-The University implements an assessment system that ensures that VET assessment (including Recognition of Prior Learning) complies with the assessment requirements of the relevant training package or VET accredited programs conducted in accordance with the Principles of Assessment and the Rules of Evidence.
+The University implements an assessment system that ensures that VET assessment (including Recognition of Prior Learning) complies with the assessment requirements of the relevant training package or VET accredited programs conducted in accordance with the ASQA Principles of Assessment and the Rules of Evidence.

 Supporting documents